-In September 2018, Governor Brown issued an Executive Order, EO-B-55-18 To Achieve Carbon Neutrality, setting a Statewide goal "to achieve carbon neutrality as soon as possible, and no later than 2045, and achieve and maintain net negative emissions thereafter."
+In September 2018, former Governor Brown issued Executive Order, B-55-18 establishing a target of carbon neutrality in California by 2045.
 The Executive Order requires the ARB to "ensure future Scoping Plans identify and recommend measures to achieve the carbon neutrality goal."
-EO-B-55-18 supplements EO S-3-05 by requiring not only emissions reductions, but also that, by no later than 2045, the remaining emissions be offset by equivalent net removals of CO2 from the atmosphere through sequestration.
+Executive Order B-55-18 supplements Executive Order S-3-05 by requiring not only emissions reductions, but also that, by no later than 2045, the remaining emissions be offset by equivalent net removals of CO2 from the atmosphere through sequestration.